adnammit/notes/git.md

 * use .gitignore to tell git which files to leave alone
 * don’t gitignore .gitignore -- it will automatically prevent other contributors to the repo from polluting the repo with the same files you’re omitting
 * Note that ignores that you don't want to share, e.g. specific configuration files for an IDE that only you use, can be ignored using .git/info/exclude.
 The format of this file is the same as .gitignore, but this file will never be committed
+* to exclude everything in a directory *except* some file or files:
+    ```
+    # in .gitignore, excludes everything in my_secret_directory except public files
+        my_secret_directory/
+        !my_secret_directory/publicfile.html
+    ```
+* git will not commit empty directories, so if the directories need to be there for some reason, put an empty file or something so they can be committed
+* stuff you should gitignore:
+    - sensitive information
+    - node_modules/
+* don't gitignore:
+    - gitignore
+    - package.json-lock

 ### REMOVING FILES FROM GIT